-Particulars Amount payable to Leasing Companies rafficulars 31 Mar 2016 30 Sep 2014 Within 1 Year 5.95 4.66 Between 1 and 5 Years 0.33 4.27 Beyond 5 Years - - Con tingent Liability (₹ in Crore Particulars As at 31 Mar 2016 As at 30 Sep 2014 i Liability on contracts remaining to be executed on Capital Accounts 270.15 28.03 ii The capital commitments in respect of projects where the concession agreements have been signed and does not include projects where only Letters of Intents are held.
-3,313.77 3,652.58 iii Counter Guarantees given to Bankers for Guarantees given by them and Corporate Guarantees, on behalf of Subsidiary, erstwhile Subsidiary, Associate Companies 4,160.94 3,064.10 iv Corporate Guarantees and Counter Guarantees given to Bankers towards Company's share in the Joint Ventures for Guarantees given by them to the Joint Venture Project clients 420.66 343.74 V Corporate Guarantees and Counter Guarantees given to Bankers by a step down Subsidiary and Joint Venture for their projects 68.69 89.81 vi Disputed Sales Tax liability for which the Company has gone into Appeal 163.87 149.69 vii Claims against the Company not acknowledged as debts 242.12 168.86 viii Disputed Excise Duty Liability 18.04 0.97 ix Disputed Service Tax Liability 60.77 52.37 х Disputeed Stamp Duty - 17.77 xi In respect of Income Tax Matters 432.27 441.35 xii Commitment towards capital contribution in Subsidiary under contractual obligation 51.32 47.36 xiii Letter of Credit 50.49 164.77 xiv Disputed stamp duty liability for assets acquired during amalgamation with erstwhile Associated Transrail Structures Limited.
-2.01 4.93 xv Right to recompense in favour of CDR lenders in the terms of the MRA 504.96 504.96 xvi Other Matter 6.42 6.79 xvii There is a disputed demand of UCO Bank pending since 1986, of USD 436251 i.e. ₹ 1 adjusted the Company's Fixed Deposit of USD 30584 i.e. ₹ 0.12 Crore, which adjustme xviii Counter claims in arbitration matters referred by the Company - liability unascertainable xviii Counter claims in arbitration matters referred by the Company - liability unascertainable.

-xix The disputed service Tax liability disclosed above is after considering legal advice on the probability of the liability materialising being remote. xx In respect of Borrowing transferred to TLL but Novation not yet carried out by the bankers till date amounting to ₹ 32.38 Crore xxi Corporate Guarantee issued for borrowings transferred to TLL but Novation not yet carried out by the bankers till date amounting to ₹212.89 Crore
+Particulars As at 31 Mar 2016 As at 30 Sep 2014 i Liability on contracts remaining to be executed on Capital Accounts 270.15 28.03 ii The capital commitments in respect of projects where the concession agreements have been signed and does not include projects where only Letters of Intents are held.
+3,313.77 3,652.58 iii Counter Guarantees given to Bankers for Guarantees given by them and Corporate Guarantees, on behalf of Subsidiary, erstwhile Subsidiary, Associate Companies 4,160.94 3,064.10 iv Corporate Guarantees and Counter Guarantees given to Bankers towards Company's share in the Joint Ventures for Guarantees given by them to the Joint Venture Project clients 420.66 343.74 ٧ Corporate Guarantees and Counter Guarantees given to Bankers by a step down Subsidiary and Joint Venture for their projects 68.69 89.81 vi Disputed Sales Tax liability for which the Company has gone into Appeal 163.87 149.69 vii Claims against the Company not acknowledged as debts 242.12 168.86 viii Disputed Excise Duty Liability 18.04 0.97 ix Disputed Service Tax Liability 60.77 52.37 Х Disputeed Stamp Duty - 17.77 xi In respect of Income Tax Matters 432.27 441.35 xii Commitment towards capital contribution in Subsidiary under contractual obligation 51.32 47.36 xiii Letter of Credit 50.49 164.77 xiv Disputed stamp duty liability for assets acquired during amalgamation with erstwhile Associated Transrail Structures Limited.
+2.01 4.93 XV Right to recompense in favour of CDR lenders in the terms of the MRA 504.96 504.96 xvi Other Matter 6.42 6.79 xvii There is a disputed demand of UCO Bank pending since 1986, of USD 436251 i.e. ₹ 1 adjusted the Company's Fixed Deposit of USD 30584 i.e. ₹ 0.12 Crore, which adjustme xviii Counter claims in arbitration matters referred by the Company - liability unascertainable xix The disputed service Tax liability disclosed above is after considering legal advice on the p robability of the liability mo aterialising being remote.
+XX In respect of Borrowing transferred to TLL but Novation not yet carried out by the bankers till date amounting to ₹ 32.38 Crore

-(a) Claims against the Company not acknowledged as debt includes :

-(i) A winding up petition against a Subsidiary of the Group, has been filed by a creditor for recovery of ₹ 1.41 Crore.
+- (a) Claims against the Company not acknowledged as debt includes: - (i) A winding up petition against a Subsidiary of the Group, has been filed by a creditor for recovery of ₹ 1.41 Crore.
 The Subsidiary is disputing the said amount and has recognised ₹ 0.17 Crore payable as there are claims and counter claims by both parties.
 Pending the final outcome of such proceeding, the claim from the trade payable is disclosed as a contingent liability.
 The management of the said is of the view that the same would be settled and does not expect any additional liabilities towards the same.